UbiquitousNull/Sterope/README.md

 ## Discription

-`Sterope` is a pet project for the sole purpose of learing C and maybe C++.
+`Sterope` is a pet project for the sole purpose of learning C and maybe C++.

 > This is a 'pet' project that I have ~forcefully~ invited a friend to join me in making.
 >